 RESULTS: Just what are the results of this chemical being applied in this manner?
-In almost all cases the post survey is conducted from the air due to the insecurity of the countryside.
+In almost all cases the post survey is conducted from the air due to the inaccessibility of the countryside.
 Using a roadside or river bank as an example, having been treated during the growing season, you will observe the first signs of brown in roughly 2 days after application.
 The first plants to die are the broad leaf grasses followed by the brush, small trees and finally the large trees.
 Depending upon the nature of the foliage the treated area appears dead or barren in 30-60 days.
-Generally, vertical visibility has increased 50-80%.
-However the increase in horizontal visibility is sometimes extremely low since the trees and bushes are still standing.
-One group of "flame trees" on TSN air base were treated in February of 1962.
+Generally vertical visibility has increased 50-100%.
+However the increase in bushes and bushes are still standing.
+One group of "flame trees" on the air base were treated in February of 1962.
 The trees finally fell over in July of 1964.
 Along road sides after 2 to 8 months new grass is growing and often reaches 3 feet after 5 months of growth.

-1. Drawbacks: Many types of trees and grasses were uneffected by this chemical.
+1. Drawbacks: Many types of trees and grasses were unaffected by this chemical.
 Some types of trees turn slightly but "bounce back" and continue growing.
 2. Horizontal visibility often remains poor due to the standing dead trees and bushes.
 It is known that the VC plant certain types of grass along a river that has been defoliated to facilitate future ambushes.
 3. In almost all cases vertical visibility increases, however, to my knowledge this has never revealed insurgent troop movement or presence.